marcoscunhaa/TaskManager/README.md

 ## :pushpin: Features

 * Task management: Creation, editing, deletion, searching, and viewing of tasks.
+* RESTful API: Provides endpoints for seamless interaction with the backend.
+* Data persistence: Utilizes JPA Repository with Hibernate for interaction with the MySQL database, automatically generating tables.
 * Authentication and authorization: Uses Spring Security and JWT token for user authentication.
 * Performance: Implements lazy loading techniques for optimized data loading and performance.
-* Data persistence: Utilizes JPA Repository with Hibernate for interaction with the MySQL database, automatically generating tables.
 * Reactivity: Uses RxJS for asynchronous operations on the frontend.
 * Responsiveness: Utilizes Bootstrap(v5.3) for creating a responsive user interface, ensuring compatibility across various devices and screen sizes.
+* Docker Support: Easily deployable using Docker containers for MySql database.

 ## :memo: Requirements